AlmaLinux/sig-livemedia/README.md

 This git repository contains Kickstarts and other scripts needed to produce the AlmaLinux LiveCD/DVD.
+## Local Build

-Build requries AlmaLinux installed on a physical system `anaconda` and `lorax` packages installed
+Live media ISO's can be build locall using a `AlmaLinux` system installed on a physical or vitual system with `anaconda` and `lorax` packages installed for build process.

 ### Build ISO